pixelchai/bubbletrouble/README.md

 # bubbletrouble
-An elegant Bubble Trouble remake in pure JavaScript.
+A Bubble Trouble remake in pure JavaScript.
 [Play it here](https://makurell.github.io/bubbletrouble/).

 A game where you have to split bubbles using a harpoon, all the while dodging everything.
 Can get intense fast.<br>
 Stages are generated and progressively increase in difficulty.